merenlab/merenlab.org/tutorials/interactive-interface/index.md

                     --manual
 ```

 You will be surprised to see that nothing has really changed.
 Why?
 Because you need to instruct anvi'o to use the new organization to order layers.
-This can be done from the "samples" tab (which clearly should be called 'layers' at this point):
+This can be done from the "layers" tab:

 [![manual](images/samples-org.png)](images/samples-org.png){:.center-img .width-90}